 The 2023 Tennessee Wildlife Federation Photo Contest has come to an end, and we are excited to share this year’s winners!
+The winning photos will be featured in our 2023 calendar.
 Special thanks to everyone who entered photos and cast votes to make the contest a success.

 2023 Photo Contest by the numbers:

 - Nearly 5,000 votes cast between 54 photos for People’s Choice